 Quid pro quo harassment — when sexual favors are demanded in response to an employment agreement.

-While most sexual harassment victims are women, but men can also suffer the effects of these behaviors too and are fully protected under the law.
+While most sexual harassment victims are women, men can also suffer the effects of these behaviors and are fully protected under the law.

 True Legal Group Are Strong Advocates for Victims of Sexual Harassment

 True Legal Employment Group has successfully pursued a number of class action and individual lawsuits, in cases involving sexual harassment and other employment law violations, all throughout the state of California.